caspersg/learn_vim/README.md

 So for example in vscode, to copy 2 words, you might:

 - hold SHIFT to select
-- hold ALT to move by word
+- hold OPTION to move by word
 - press right arrow twice to select 2 words
 - then hold CMD then press "c" to copy